-In one case, an 80-year-old client had been on strong medication for back pain for years – with its consequent many often-debilitating side effects.
+In one case, an 80-year-old client had been on multiple strong medications for back pain for years – with their consequent many often-debilitating side effects.
 But after a comprehensive massage to loosen muscles and realign posture, and buying a $45 pair of generic orthotics from a pharmacy, the chronic pain disappeared.

 No one had bothered checking her feet before.

 I always check the foot alignment (as well as hip and jaw alignment) of every new remedial massage client.

 I am a remedial massage therapist, not a podiatrist.
 But I also have studied under a highly experienced podiatrist and that helps me to take a big picture perspective of what happens with body posture and alignment from the ground up.

 From a massage perspective, just massaging the feet will basically have little or no change effect at all on foot posture, even though having the feet massaged usually feels great for most people.

 The therapist needs to particularly consider the calf and shin muscles that move the feet.
 They are in the top half of the lower leg.
 Below that to the tips of the toes are mainly just long tendons of those muscles and the small ligaments holding the 26 feet and ankles bones in each foot together.

 It’s almost impossible to change your actual foot posture – e.g. high arches or flat feet.
 But it is possible to change the way the feet strike the ground and therefore minimise or nullify the effect poor foot alignment will have on the rest of your body.